rainforest-dev/abconvert-frontend-interview-question/README.md

-# Frontend interview question
+# Frontend Interview Challenge

 ## Requirements

-- You should use Next.js and Tailwind CSS to build the project.
+- You must use Next.js and Tailwind CSS to build the project.

-- You can use any libraries for this project. **UI libraries that do not integrate with Tailwind CSS are not allowed.**
+- You may use any additional libraries, **but UI libraries that do not integrate with Tailwind CSS are not allowed.**

-- You should build the project with the same theme as the [website](https://venue-theme-morning.myshopify.com/).
-The images are not important, you can use placeholder images.
+- The project should follow the same theme as the Venue theme,

+  - Images are not important—you may use placeholder images.

-- We will provide the products data in the `assets` folder.
+- Product data will be provided in the assets folder.

-- Even the question is the `frontend` interview question, you should write the `backend` code if needed (such as ssr/ssg).
+- While this is a frontend-focused challenge, you should write backend code if necessary (e.g., for SSR/SSG or handling API requests).

-## Description
+## Project Description

-This project is a minimalistic project that is built using Next.js and Tailwind CSS.
+This is a minimalistic e-commerce project built using Next.js and Tailwind CSS.

-### Test 1
+### Task 1: E-Commerce Website

-Create a e-commerce website that includes the following pages:
+Build an e-commerce website that includes the following pages:

 - [Home page](https://venue-theme-morning.myshopify.com/)
 - [Product page](https://venue-theme-morning.myshopify.com/collections/accessories/products/copy-of-drift-hat)
 - [Collection page](https://venue-theme-morning.myshopify.com/collections/accessories)

-### Test 2 (Optional)
+### Task 2 (Optional): A/B Test Recommendation Engine

-Create a a/b test recommendation engine that recommends the best test recommendation for the user.
+Create an A/B test recommendation engine that suggests the best recommendations for users.

-- Please check the [website](https://weblens.ai/).
-You should implement the same functionality as the website
+- The implementation should replicate the functionality of [Weblens AI](https://weblens.ai/).

-- You can build it with CLI, Scripts, Api, or anything you want.
+- You may implement this using a CLI tool, scripts, APIs, or any other method.

 ## Evaluation criteria

 ### Code readability

-- Do you use meaningful variable and function names?
+- Are variable and function names meaningful and descriptive?
-- Do you use consistent naming conventions?
-- Do you use meaningful comments?
-- Do you use consistent code formatting?
+- Are naming conventions consistent throughout the project?
+- Are comments clear and useful?
+- Is the code properly formatted and structured?

 ### Code quality

-- Do you use the best practices for the project?
-- Do you use the best practices for the code?
-- Do you use the best practices for the performance?
-- Do you use the best practices for the style?
-- Do you use the best practices for the documentation?
+- Are best practices followed in the project structure?
+- Is the code efficient and maintainable?
+- Are performance optimizations applied where necessary?
+- Is the styling clean and consistent?
+- Is the documentation clear and well-written?

 ### Code maintainability

-- Do you follow the same style guide for the whole project?
+- Does the project follow a consistent style guide?
-- Do you write a clear documentation for the code?
+- Is there clear documentation explaining the code?

 ### Code performance

-- Do you pass the [performance tests](https://pagespeed.web.dev/)?
-We highly recommend you to check the performance before you submit the project.
+- Does the project pass performance tests?
+(You can check using [PageSpeed Insights](https://pagespeed.web.dev/))
+- While there is no minimum performance score, you should optimize the website as much as possible.

 ## Submission